Antiz96/Linux-Desktop/VMs/Ubuntu_Server_Template.md

 - I use a different partition scheme depending on if the context is personal or professional (see : [Partition scheme](https://github.com/Antiz96/Linux-Configuration/blob/main/VMs/Ubuntu_Server_Template.md#partition-scheme))
 - I don't check anything during the **Software selection** step so I get a minimal installation.
 I install useful packages after the installation instead (see [Install useful packages](https://github.com/Antiz96/Linux-Configuration/blob/main/VMs/Ubuntu_Server_Template.md#install-useful-packages))
-- I don't create any user during the installation process.
+- I don't create any user for me during the installation process.
 Indeed, this will be handled by an ansible playbook.
-I do create a "ansible" user for that purpose afterward instead (see [Create and configure the ansible user](https://github.com/Antiz96/Linux-Configuration/blob/main/VMs/Ubuntu_Server_Template.md#create-and-configure-the-ansible-user)).
+I do create a "ansible" user for that purpose afterward instead.
+However, as Ubuntu doesn't allow to perform an installation without creating a regular user, I create a temporary user (temp:temp) that I delete afterward (see [Create and configure the ansible user](https://github.com/Antiz96/Linux-Configuration/blob/main/VMs/Ubuntu_Server_Template.md#create-and-configure-the-ansible-user)).
 **Remember to set a password for the root account during the installation process anyway, otherwise you won't be able to log in to the server after reboot !**

 ### Partition scheme